 All procedural questions are subject to the final decision of the Vice President for Student Life.

 Post-Formal Resolution meeting:

-A more detailed discussion of the student conduct process as well as the appeal process can be found in the 2018-2019 of the Student Handbook.
+A more detailed discussion of the student conduct process as well as the appeal process can be found in the Student Handbook.